Marfeel

 Main dashboard & KPI Visualization

-We shaped the main dashboard to display the most critical business metrics in a concise, readable layout — using consistent color tokens to help users quickly identify key performance sources (e.g., traffic by medium across posts, sections, authors).
+I shaped the main dashboard around the metrics that mattered most in a concise, readable layout — using consistent color tokens to help users quickly identify key performance sources (e.g., traffic by medium across posts, sections, authors).

 Flowcards Simplified